-The end result of all our projects is the increased availability of high-quality protein in areas of nutritional need, by increasing the availability of eggs.
+The ultimate goal of all our projects is the increased availability of high-quality egg protein in areas of nutritional need.

 The IEF is proud to have worked alongside the charity Heart for Africa since 2015, directly supporting the charity's Project Canaan, a sustainable farm and "whole of childhood" orphanage in Eswatini which also facilitates a nationwide intervention feeding programme.